· July 8, 2026

 I help women move out of thermal chaos by restoring the conditions under which the nervous system can regulate temperature accurately.

-If you want to map your terrain first, start with a Vital Signal Check, $195 for 45 minutes.
-If you’re ready for hands-on work, a Midlife Body Reset addresses the structural bracing driving the dysregulation — 90 minutes of hands-on work.
+If you want to map your terrain first, start with a Vital Signal Check — in person in Sandpoint or with a virtual consult.
+If you’re ready for hands-on work, a Midlife Body Reset addresses the structural bracing driving the dysregulation in person — 90 minutes.

 Perimenopause Temperature Changes: Common Questions